Delph1/LNU_project/README.md

 2. Installing Home Assistant

-If you are not already running [Home Assistant](https://www.home-assistant.io/) that in itself can be a big leap.
+If you are not already running [Home Assistant](https://www.home-assistant.io/) that in itself can be a big leap and take anything from an hour to several days to get it set up just how you want it.
+The possibilities are limited by your imagination.
 It is however the most potent, secure and most of all private home automation platform available.
 It is well worth trying out.

 You can install Home Assistant on a Raspberry Pi, but also an Intel Nuc or as a container in Proxmox or on a NAS.
 The core is the same, but you get slightly different feature on top of that.
 The Raspberry Pi solution is the most complete one and easiest to get started with.